Fraud Blocker

 Misdemeanors and Felonies

 State law classifies criminal charges as either misdemeanors or felonies.
 Misdemeanors are less severe than felonies and include solicitation, reckless driving, petty theft, and other offenses.
 In Arizona, misdemeanors are classified by classes 1-3.
 Class 1 misdemeanors are the most serious, while class 3 felonies are the least serious.
-If you are convicted of a misdemeanor in Arizona, you could face up to 30 days or up to six months in prison and more for prior convictions.
+If you are convicted of a misdemeanor in Arizona, you could face up to 30 days or up to six months in prison, and more for prior convictions.

 Felonies are much more serious and include burglary, arson, aggravated assault, homicide, and some drug and DUI cases.
 In Arizona, first-time felonies are classified using numerals 1-6, with class 1 being the most serious and class 6 being the least.
 Moreover, there are mitigated, minimum, presumptive, maximum, and aggravated sentencing associated with felonies.
 If you are convicted of a class 1 felony, you could serve up to life in prison.